 It is essential for all the stakeholders of the project to have a unique image of the project objectives and the solution to achieve the project target.
-It sounds straightforward to create project requirement for what customer need yet it is really difficult figuring out what they say they want and what they actually need.
+It sounds straightforward to create project requirement for what customer need, yet it is difficult figuring out what they say they want and what they actually need.
 Incorrect facts being offered by customer, omission, inconsistency and misplaced requirement cause error in identifying what customer need.
 Customers not willing to commit time to help you gather and document their requirement make the situation even worse and does not any help representing a clear solution to achieve the project goals.
 Generally, the information needs to be collected from the customer through an elicitation process.
-Once we know what customers need we will want to make sense of it and come up with a clear and unambiguous solution so that the expectation of key stakeholders are met.
+Once we know what customer needs, we will want to make sense of it and come up with a clear and unambiguous solution so that the expectation of key stakeholders are met.

 International Standard to develop Project Requirement

 The Institute of Electronics Engineer (IEEE), Project Management Institute (PMI) and International Institute of Business Analysis (IIBA) has developed standards and guidelines about preparing project Requirement in a broad range of industries.
 Experts from all over the world have collaborated and contributed in a fair manner to reach consensus for each standard.
 Some typical requirement- development activities are: